 Dla Pacjenta

-If you have health insurance in Poland, under certain circumstances, you can also keep it when you move to another EU or EFTA Member State.
+If you have health insurance in Poland, under certain circumstances, you can also keep it when you move to another EU or EFTA Member State or United Kingdom.
 See below for the conditions you must meet.

-You can obtain treatment in your new place of residence at the cost of the National Health Fund if you are entitled to healthcare benefits in Poland.
+At your new place of residence, you can receive treatment funded by the National Health Fund, provided you are entitled to healthcare benefits in Poland.

-• you are insured, e.g. you are working, you are a pensioner, you are insured as a family member of a working person, etc.
+- you are insured, e.g. you are employed, you are a pensioner, you are registered for insurance as a family member of a working person, etc.

-• you do not have insurance but are entitled to treatment on the basis of special entitlements, such as children under 18 years of age who cannot be registered for insurance by a parent or grandparent, a student who has completed or discontinued studies within 6 months, etc.
+- you are not insured but are entitled to treatment based on special rights, such as children under 18 who cannot be registered for insurance by a parent or grandparent, or a student within 6 months of completing or discontinuing his/her studies, etc.

 You can also register your family members for health insurance.
-You can do this through the contribution payer, who will register the person with the Social Insurance Institution.
-The contribution payer pays your health insurance contributions on your behalf.
-This is either:
+The contribution payer will do this on your behalf.
+He/she will register your family member with the Social Insurance Institution and pay health insurance contributions on your behalf.

-• the Social Insurance Institution – if it pays you a pension,
+- Social Insurance Institution (ZUS) – if you receive a disability or retirement pension,

-If you change your place of residence permanently, you are entitled to treatment to a much greater extent than under the EHIC.
-The doctor will not assess whether the treatment is necessary before you return to Poland or whether it can take place after your return.
-You will be able to obtain planned treatment that is not covered by the EHIC.
+It means, for example, that a doctor will not assess whether treatment is necessary before your return to Poland or whether it can take place after your return.
+You will also be able to access planned treatment, which is not covered by the EHIC.

 Who is entitled to the S1 document